hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 typing in the air.

 Roland simply stares back at him.
 He can't put words in his mouth.
-His mind is working slowly.
+His mind is working slowly but irritated.
 Like after three days of insomnia.
 He shivers.
+Conflicting thoughts are giving him a headache.
 Perhaps is the weed, perhaps he has been enchanted, perhaps he is inside a dream.

 You still don't get it, do you?
 I am your maker, Roland.
 Consider yourself lucky.
 How many get that chance?
 I hadn't, yet...
 I hope...